Last Updated: June 5, 2025 by TRUiC Team

 After you find the right name for your LLC, you will need to nominate a West Virginia Agent of Process.
 This is known as a registered agent in states outside of West Virginia, and is a necessary step in your Articles of Organization (i.e., the document used to file and register your LLC with the Secretary of State).

-What is an agent of process?
 An agent of process is an individual or business entity responsible for receiving important tax forms, legal documents, notice of lawsuits, and official government correspondence on behalf of your business.
 You can think of your West Virginia registered agent as your business’s primary point of contact with the state.

-Who can be an agent of process?
 An agent of process must be a resident of West Virginia or a corporation — such as a registered agent service — that is authorized to transact business in the state of West Virginia.
-Other common choices for registered agents include LLC members (e.g., yourself, a partner, etc.), and business attorneys.
+You can choose to elect an individual within the company (e.g., yourself, etc.), use an attorney (not recommended due to the high cost), or go with a registered agent service.

 Get Free Registered Agent Services